Bobo (magazine)

 Bobo is a monthly Dutch children's magazine published by Blink Publishers.
-Consisting of comics and stories; it is named after the protagonist Bobo, a nine year old blue rabbit.
-The magazine runs since 1968 and is originally translated from the English version.
+Consisting of comics and stories, it is named after the protagonist Bobo, a nine year old blue anthropomorphic rabbit.
+The magazine has run since 1968 and was initially translated from the English-language Bobo Bunny magazine, published from 1969 to 1973.

 Each issue is devoted to one subject.
-The purpose of the magazine is to educate toddlers and infants in a playful way and it is therefore mainly distributed through primary schools.
+The purpose of the magazine is to educate four- and five-year-olds in a playful way, and it is therefore mainly distributed through the first two years of primary school.

 Since 2010, Bobo has developed into a cross-media brand.
-Bobo has its own apps, an educational television series (started in 2011), an online training program to be used on digital schoolboards and smartboards in the classroom, and a complete merchandise line.
+Bobo has its own apps, an educational television series made by Studio 100 (started in 2011), an online training program to be used on digital schoolboards and smartboards in the classroom, and a complete merchandise line.

 Indonesian version

 The Indonesian franchise of Bobo was first published on 14 April 1973.
-Unlike the Dutch version, the Indonesian version is aimed for school-age kids.
+Unlike the Dutch version, the Indonesian version is aimed at children aged 6–12.
 Published by Kompas Gramedia Group, Bobo magazine become the most popular kids magazine in Indonesia.
-The magazine has tagline "teman bermain dan belajar (friend for play and study)".
-In 1990, the lowercase b in mascot t-shirt has replaced by capital B to distinguish Indonesian mascot with Dutch counterpart, but it changed back to lowercase b fairly quickly.
+The magazine has the tagline "teman bermain dan belajar (friends to play and study)".
+In 1980, the lowercase b on Bobo's t-shirt was replaced by a capital B to distinguish the Indonesian rabbit from the Dutch counterpart, but it was changed back to lowercase b in the early 1990s.

 The magazine in Indonesia has several 'trademark parts'.
 As of July 2012, it already has: